telerik/winforms-docs/richtexteditor/upgrading-to-radrichtexteditor.md

 {{endregion}}

 1. __RadRichTextEditor__ supports all features that are supported in the RadRichTextBox (and much more), however some of them  may not be at the same place and some compile time errors may occur.
 The final step is to fix these errors, it can be achieved by  finding the new equivalents of the missing properties and method and replacing them.
 Should you have any issues finding a property or a method, feel free to submit a support ticket and we will help you find it.

->important  __RadRichTextEditor__ example provides you with a ribbon UI that can be easily used if you need
-            a fully functional text editor.
-Detailed information is available[here]({%slug winforms/richtexteditor-/ui-for-applying-rich-text-formatting/ribbon-ui%}).
+>important  __RadRichTextEditor__ example provides you with a ribbon UI that can be easily used if you need a fully functional text editor.
+Detailed information is available [here]({%slug winforms/richtexteditor-/ui-for-applying-rich-text-formatting/ribbon-ui%}).
 >